uva-engineering-decision-analysis/class_notes/Session_12.md

 ![42](Picturs/pic_42.png)

 This is the distribution y.
-This describes the probability forecast over the nest value of the y.
-With using it we can get the probability forecast for losses.
+This describes the probability forecast over the nest value of y.
+Using it, we can get the probability forecast for losses.

 Suppose, you plot your estimated errors $\hat{varepsilon_{i}}=y_{i}-\hat{y_{0}}$

 ![43](Picturs/pic_43.png)

 The variance of the error tends to be growing.
 It violates the assumption of the independent identically distribution.
-This is called heteroskedasticity.
+This is called the heteroskedasticity.
 When you work with data, you need to look at your data.
 In overall, if heteroskedasticity happens, we would have the wrong estimate of probabilities.